Clinic Rules of Conduct

 The kitchen is provided as it is with sink, tea and coffee facilities and a fridge to store food or drinks while at the clinic.
 Please make sure to remove your own items from the fridge as unrecognised food or drinks might be removed or disposed if seen in the fridge for long periods of time.
 The sink should be left clean and tidy: if you use cups or glasses you should wash them up after their use.
 As the kitchen is immediately adjacent to two busy therapy rooms (Mercury and Saturn) please make sure to keep noise to the minimum while there and avoid chatting or making other noises while preparing your food and drinks.

 During reception opening time the management and/or reception staff will welcome all visitors and invite them to wait for their practitioner to pick them up at the right time.
 However the reception might be temporary closed for short period of time during lunch breaks and for various other reasons.
 It is responsibility of each practitioner to ensure that all clients are aware that reception might be closed, even more so for appointments in the evening or at week ends and bank holidays.
 Clients should be informed to enter reception, have a seat and wait for their practitioner.
-Also they should be picked up, on time, from Reception and walked back to Reception; under no circumstance a client should be walking within the clinic unaccompanied.
+Also they should be picked up, on time, from Reception and walked back to Reception at the end of each appointment; under no circumstance a client should be walking within the clinic unaccompanied.
+Reception staff will usually welcome clients when they arrive but will not notify practitioners of their arrival.
+All clients should have a direct contact with their practitioner and notify them (rather than the clinic) about being delayed or when they arrive at Reception.

 All practitioners have a pair of plaques with their name and specialisation.
 If, for any reason the practitioner’s own plaque is not available there are two pairs of generic plaques with “Room in Use” written on them.
 It is essential to remember to systematically hang one plaque to the “Room Allocation Board” in the Reception area and the other on the door where you are working.
 A door without plaque identifies a free room and all clinic staff will assume this to be the case and freely walking into free rooms.
 At the end of the allocated slot the practitioner must remove both plaques and put them back in the rack in Reception.
 Ensuring that the plaques are used in the way described above is also an essential requirement in case of emergency when it may be necessary to vacate the building in a rush when, a simple check at the Room Allocation Board, will enable the management / reception staff to know whether anybody is left in the building.

 Many of the disciplines practiced in the clinic rely on a quiet environment where the client can concentrate on the voice of the practitioner without disturbance and distractions.
-Everybody is encouraged to speak quietly while entering and exiting the clinic as well as in the Reception, kitchen, aisles or stairs.
+Everybody is encouraged to speak quietly, or not al all, while entering and exiting the clinic as well as in the Reception, kitchen, aisles or stairs.
 Attention should also be paid to the various doors that tend to slam in a fairly noisy way.

 Fire alarm, drills and false alarms